-The Wisconsin Allergy Research Training (WiscART) program provides research training for postdoctoral fellows in Allergy and Immunology to prepare for careers as independent academic research scientists.
+The Wisconsin Allergy Research Training (WiscART) program trains postdoctoral fellows in Allergy and Immunology to prepare for careers as independent academic research scientists.

-We are proud of our high rates of recruitment and participation by underrepresented minorities and women, and 50% of our fellows pursue academic careers upon graduation from WiscART.
+We are proud of our high rates of recruitment and participation by underrepresented minorities and women.
+Half of our fellows pursue academic careers upon graduation.

 The program is funded by a National Institute of Health (NIH)/National Institute of Allergy and Infectious Diseases (NIAID) Institutional National Research Service Award (T32).

-For physicians, the UW Departments of Medicine and Pediatrics leverage the T32 funds by providing funds for salary support and stipends for additional training years not covered by WiscART.
+For physicians, the Departments of Medicine and Pediatrics leverage the T32 award by providing salary support and stipends for additional training years not covered by WiscART.

-Interested candidates should submit the following to Jae Werndli (jewerndli@medicine.wisc.edu):
+Interested candidates should submit the following to Jae Werndli:

 - CV